PARADISE OF SWEET WINES!

 RAYMOND LAFON 95-96p (still in barrel)

-Strong botrytised aromas of lemon, grapefruit, orange peel and citrus, strong and powerful on the palate, mineral, beautiful acidity and honeyed aftertaste.
+Intense botrytised aromas of lemon, grapefruit, orange peel and citrus, strong on the palate, mineral, beautiful acidity and honeyed aftertaste.
 Impressive wine for the vintage.